 Bike ride: 37 km/23 miles

 Today you can enjoy a full day of sailing and relaxing on board.
 Again, you can help the captain sail the ship if you wish.
 Or you can simply sit back on deck and relax.
-Early afternoon the ship will arrive in Lelystad, capital of the province of Flevoland that was entirely reclaimed from the sea.
+Early afternoon the Elizabeth will arrive in Lelystad, capital of the province of Flevoland that was entirely reclaimed from the sea.
 Here you can stretch your legs and visit the Batavia Werf, an extraordinary shipyard, where ships with an important maritime history are taken from oblivion and returned to their former glory.
 Or go shopping at Batavia Stad, an outlet center with all the famous brands.

 In the morning you’ll disembark for your last half day of cycling.
 You’ll ride through the Oostvaardersplassen—a nature reserve on new land, left to find its own balance like nature did in old times on old land.
 Sections of the ride wind through forested areas, while others give you panoramic views of expansive reed beds and marshes.
 This is a birdwatchers’ paradise.
 The ship picks you up in the small harbor of Oostvaardersdiep for the return voyage to Amsterdam.
 Celebrate this marvelous week around the IJsselmeer while having a farewell dinner aboard the ship.

 Bike ride: 20 km/12 miles or 29 km/18 miles